stefanpate/Circuit-Neuromodulation/README.md

 The I-V curve shaping graphical interface for controlling the neuronal behavior as detailed in [Ribar and Sepulchre, 2019](https://arxiv.org/abs/1805.05696).
 The file provides an interface for controlling the parameters of the 4-current bursting model with a live plot of the behavior and the corresponding I-V curves.

-Additionally, a graphical interface for controlling an equivalent conductance-based model ([Ribar and Sepulchre, 2020](https://arxiv.org/abs/2011.04441)) with 4 activating conductances is provided in `gui_conductance.py`.
+Additionally, a graphical interface for controlling an equivalent conductance-based model with 4 activating conductances is provided in `gui_conductance.py`.

+The required definitions are provided in `gui_utilities.py`.

 ### Examples
 - `single_neuron_example`
 - `network_example`

-The examples show how the model definitions are used to construct neurons and networks of neurons.
+The examples show how the model definitions are used to construct and simulate neurons and networks of neurons.

 ### Requirements
 - `requirements.txt`